 - Identifying patterns in given data with adaptive algorithms

-Machine learning techniques are accelerating almost on a daily basis with intentions to bring good values to the businesses of today.
+Machine learning techniques are accelerating on a daily basis with intentions to bring good values to the businesses of today.

 - Regression – To predict the output value using training data.